-G. Thesis Research
+F. Thesis Research

-All Ph.D. candidates will be required to satisfactorily complete a research thesis.
+All PhD candidates will be required to satisfactorily complete a research thesis.
 This work should be of sufficient scope and quality to result in a significant contribution to the literature.
-Students must successfully complete a minimum of 30 semester hours of thesis.
-See the Graduation Deadlines document on the Graduate School's web site describing time restrictions for submitting the finished thesis:
+Students must successfully complete a minimum of 30 semester hours of thesis work (60 total semester hours of credits).
+See the Rules of the Graduate School describing time restrictions for submitting the finished thesis.
+A copy of the thesis must be submitted to the student's Thesis Committee at least 2 weeks prior to the Thesis Defense.
+It is expected that the student's research mentor/major advisor will preview and edit the thesis prior to distribution to the rest of the Thesis Committee.